BMW Guibo Problem Flex Disc Joint Failure

 - Vibrations at high speed

-- Unusual noise from the underside of BMW
+- Unusual noise from the underside of the BMW

-To fix this problem, your BMW dealer or your mechanic must replace the 26117610061 flex disc.
+To resolve this issue, your BMW dealer or mechanic must replace the 26117610061 flex disc.

-The flex disc is between the transmission and transfer case and will need to be replaced if it hasn’t been replaced.
+The flex disc is between the transmission and transfer case and must be replaced if it hasn’t been replaced.

-The bolts should be replaced as well.
-If a recall covers your BMW, the BMW dealer will replace the flex disc free of charge.
+The bolts should also be replaced.
+If a recall covers your BMW, the dealer will replace the flex disc free of charge.
 Make sure to replace all six hexagonal head bolts and the self-locking nuts.

 Recall

 According to recall 17V-067, BMW states, “The flex disc may not have been produced with insufficient strength.”
-If this problem occurs, the BMW will not move when placed in gear.
+If this problem occurs, your vehicle will not move when placed in gear.

-If the flex disc joint breaks while driving, it can cause damage to the underbody of the BMW.
+If the flex disc joint breaks while driving, it can cause damage to the underbody of your vehicle.

 Vibracoustic in Germany manufactured the defective flex disc.
 Approximately 8750 BMW vehicles are affected by this problem, according to a recall SI B26 01 17 (2666), 17V-067 (2667).